Feminist political ecology: Research

-The study of the relationship between environments, gender, and development has grown in importance because of the restructuring of economies, environments and cultures at a global and local level (Mitchell 2000).
-Women and men are being viewed as actors who affect environmental management, resource use, and the creation of policies for health and well-being.
-Feminist political ecology does not view gender differences in environmental impact as being biologically rooted.
-Rather, they are derived from social constructs of gender, which vary depending on culture, class, race, and geographical location, and they change over time between individuals and societies.
-A key moment on the development of the approach was the publication of Feminist Political Ecology, edited by Dianne Rocheleau et.al. at Clark University in 1996.
-The book showed how usage of environment and labor patterns are gendered, but also how certain environmental problems have particularly negative effects on women (Rocheleau et al. 1996).
-These concerns were largely absent in the better-known political ecology volume Liberation Ecologies, which was published in the same year and also developed at Clark (Peet & Watts, 1996).
+Reconstruction of economies, environments, and cultures at a global and local level (Mitchell, 2000) has made the study of the relationship between environments, gender, and development more important.
+Feminist political ecology rejects gender differences in environmental impact as rooted in biology.
+Rather, it argues that these differences stem from social constructs of gender, which vary depending on culture, class, race, and geographical location, and change over time between individuals and societies.
+A key moment in the development of this approach was the publication of Feminist Political Ecology, edited by Dianne Rocheleau et al. at Clark University in 1996.
+The book not only demonstrated gendered underpinnings in environment and labor patterns but also illustrated particular negative effects of environmental problems in women specifically (Rocheleau et al. 1996).
+In contrast, these concerns were largely absent in the better-known political ecology volume Liberation Ecologies, which was published in the same year and also developed at Clark (Peet & Watts, 1996).